Inter-process Local Attestation

 This figure shows an example flow of how two enclaves on the same platform would authenticate each other.

-value it received from enclave B. Enclave A transmits its report to enclave B via the untrusted application.
+2. Enclave A asks the hardware to produce a `EREPORT` structure destined for enclave B using the `MRENCLAVE` value it received from enclave B. Enclave A **transmits** its report to enclave B via the **untrusted** application.

-from enclave A, enclave B asks the hardware to verify the report to affirm that enclave A is on the same platform as enclave B. Enclave B can then reciprocate by creating its own EREPORT
+3. Once it has received the `EREPORT` from enclave A, enclave B asks the hardware to verify the report to affirm that enclave A is on the same platform as enclave B. Enclave B can then reciprocate by creating its own `EREPORT` for enclave A, by using the `MRENCLAVE` value from the report it just received.
+Enclave B **transmits** its report to enclave A.

 **Note that** the **untrusted communication path** highlight above varies depending on whether the local attestation is intra-process or inter-process.
 In the [Local Attestation Sample Code](https://github.com/intel/linux-sgx/tree/master/SampleCode/LocalAttestation) provided by Intel SGX SDK, three enclaves are within the same application process, i.e. **intra-process**.
 Required data structures are being passed around by **ecalling into the destination enclave** with the destination enclave EnclaveID.